IkrashHaroon/addtocart-by-ikrash/README.md

 Push the branch and open a Pull Request.

 **Author**
-This project was created by M. Ikrash Haroon.
+This project was created by M. Ikrash Ibn Haroon.

 **License**